-The Group Internal Audit Department supports management by carrying out systematic independent reviews of all business units and subsidiaries in the Group over a period of time.
-The frequency of review is determined after an assessment of the risks involved.
+The Group Internal Audit Department supports management by carrying out systematic independent reviews of all business units and subsidiaries in the Group on an ongoing basis.
+The frequency of review of individual business unit or subsidiary is determined after an assessment of the risks involved.
 The Audit Committee endorses the internal audit programme annually.
-The Group Internal Auditor has unrestricted access to all parts of the business, and direct access to any level of management including the Chairman, or the Chairman of the Audit Committee, as he considers necessary.
+The Group Internal Audit Department has unrestricted access to all parts of the business, and direct access to any level of management including the Chairman, or the Chairman of the Audit Committee, as it considers necessary.
 The Group Internal Audit Department submits regular reports for the Audit Committee's review in accordance with the approved internal audit programme.
 Concerns which have been reported by the Group Internal Audit Department are monitored quarterly by management until appropriate remedial actions have been taken.